-Report Reveals Widespread Sexual Abuse By Over 300 Priests In PA
+Report Reveals Widespread Sexual Abuse By Over 300 Priests In Pennsylvania

 A priest in the Diocese of Erie admitted to assaulting at least a dozen boys, yet was later thanked by the bishop for "all that you have done for God's people."

-The grand jury said it reviewed half a million pages of internal church documents and "secret archives" that were readily available to bishops.
-It found credible allegations by more than one thousand victims but added "we believe that the real number ... is in the thousands."
+The grand jury said it reviewed a half-million pages of internal church documents and "secret archives" that were readily available to bishops.
+It found credible allegations by more than 1,000 victims, adding, "We believe that the real number ... is in the thousands."

 The findings revealed a pattern of abuse that occurred in hundreds of parishes in 54 of Pennsylvania's 67 counties going back at least 80 years.
 It detailed how fellow clergy members conducted shoddy investigations into sexual abuse allegations and how bishops often sided with abusive priests.

-"The pattern was abuse, deny, and cover-up," said Attorney General Josh Shapiro at a press conference in Harrisburg Tuesday, who described a "systematic cover-up" and a "failure of law enforcement."
+"The pattern was abuse, deny and cover up," said Attorney General Josh Shapiro at a press conference in Harrisburg on Tuesday, who described a "systematic cover-up" and a "failure of law enforcement."

 The report counted 41 "predator priests" in the Diocese of Erie, 37 in Allentown, 20 in Greensburg, 45 in Harrisburg, 99 in Pittsburgh, and 59 in Scranton.

-The interim report was released just before the 2 p.m. deadline the Pa.
-Supreme Court gave its appointed special master to sort out disputes regarding the redactions.
+The interim report was released just before the 2 p.m. deadline the state Supreme Court gave its appointed special master to sort out disputes regarding the redactions.

 A majority of the activity described within the scathing investigation falls outside of Pennsylvania's statute of limitations for sexual crimes, and those clergy members both named and currently blacked out of the report are not expected to face criminal charges.